lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

 To **append** to your datapool, pass the name of an existing datapool as an argument.
-The Lightly Docker will read the embeddings and filenames from the existing pool and consider them during sampling.
+The Lightly Docker will read the embeddings and filenames from the existing pool and consider them during selection.
 Then, it will update the datapool and checkpoint files.

 .. note:: You can't change the dimension of the embeddings once the datapool has
           been initialized so choose carefully!